ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 	} );
 ```

-See the guide about the {@link framework/architecture/ui-library#dialogs-and-modals API of the dialogs system}.
+See the guide about the {@link framework/architecture/ui-library#dialogs-and-modals API of the dialog system}.

 ## Icons